 Summer Concert 2016 - July 1

 Rehearsals are now well under way and progressing well for this Summer's land-mark concert.
 The programme is a selection of works by Mozart: The Coronation Mass in C major (K.317), Vesperae Solennes (K.339) and Exultate Jubilate (K.165).
 To celebrate 40 years we will be accompanied by professional soloists and a full professional orchestra.
 The venue will be the inspiring Sint Agnes Kerk in The Hague.
+The venue is easily accessibly by public transport -Tram 12 stops right outside.

 Tickets are now on sale, euro 18 if purchased in advance or euro 20 at the door.
-A concession price euro 10 is offered for those in full-time education.
+A concession price of euro 10 is offered for those in full-time education.
 To place a ticket order, please click on the following link:

 Spread the word!
 Tell your friends about this concert.
 Click on the poster image to the left, right-click on the enlarged image and 'Save image as' on your computer.
 It may then be printed out or sent by e-mail to your contacts.